 With the establishment of four new precincts in Albemarle County in 1668 - Chowan, Currituck, Pasquotank, and Perquimans - Albemarle County began to slowly fade into oblivion as a geopolitical entity.
 In 1689, the Lords Proprietors ordered that the entire Carolina colony be considered as just two distinct political entities - "Ye Lands North and East of Cape Feare," and "Ye Lands South and West of Cape Feare" - and all new governors thereafter would govern these two regions independently.

-According to most historians, Albemarle County continued in existence until 1739, when it was abolished along with Bath County.
+However, Albemarle County continued in existence until March 8, 1738/9, when it was abolished along with Bath County.
 All "precincts" within the old Albemarle County and Bath County were now called "counties" in their own rights.

 In 1680, for some silly reason, the Lords Proprietors decided to rename the original four precincts of Chowan, Currituck, Pasquotank, and Perquimans.
 Chowan was renamed as Shaftesbury Precinct, Currituck was renamed as Carteret Precinct, Pasquotank was renamed as Albemarle Precinct, and Perquimans was renamed as Berkeley Precinct.
 It did not meet with success as the thinly-settled precincts, such as Carteret, objected to the rent on land being paid in silver rather than provisions.
 Peter Carteret, a relative of Sir George Carteret, was governor of the province at this time and the dissatisfaction increased to such an extent that he abandoned the colony and went back to England in 1673.
 By 1688, settlers from Albemarle County had spread southward along the coast as far as the Cape Fear settlement.